dylankainth/BlueJ-Greenfoot/README.md

 BlueJ and Greenfoot are integrated development environments (IDE) aimed at novices.
 They support the use of the Java programming language, as well as the frame-based Stride language.

+This is the repo for RedJ, a fork of BlueJ in red theme!

 BlueJ and Greenfoot are maintained by Michael Kölling and his research group at King's College London.

 Further details and installers